 If you plan on upgrading your Mustang’s exhaust then you’ll definitely want to upgrade the mid-pipe.
 The mid-pipe is the section of exhaust piping that connects the exhaust manifolds or headers to the cat-back exhaust system.
 Getting rid of the restrictive factory mid-pipe will give you better flow in your Mustang exhaust system.
 This additional flow will unleash more horsepower and torque!
-There are different types of mid-pipes, but the most common are the X-pipe and the H-pipe.
+There are different types of mid-pipes, but the most common with a dual exhaust system will be the X-pipe and the H-pipe.

-The piping of the X-pipe intersects in the shape of an “X” so that exhaust gasses may cross to create an even flow and help to efficiently evacuate the system.
-The X-pipe is going to create a louder, more raspy tone than an H-pipe.
-In most cases, you are more likely to see power gains in the higher RPM’s and a slight loss in low-end torque.
+The piping of the X-pipe intersects in the shape of an “X” so that exhaust gases cross each other from each engine bank to create an increased flow that will help to evacuate the system efficiently and evenly.
+The X-pipe is going to create a more raspy tone and has a slightly higher pitch than an H-pipe with the colliding exhaust pluses.
+In most cases, you are going to see power gains in the higher RPM because of the smooth, continuous exhaust flow caused by crossing exhaust gases from the left side to the right side.
+The exhaust pulses are scavenged more efficiently producing that higher RPM power but they will have a slight loss in low-end torque.

 The X-pipe, though producing a more raspy tone will have fewer decibels in comparison to the deeper exhaust note exiting the H-Pipe.